 The TravelScoot website links you to our worldwide distributor page, where you can order our mobility scooters and accessories over the internet.

-- Click on Order now.
+- Click on Prices / Order.

 - Select from the list of world wide distributors.

 - This will bring you to our distributor's Pricing and Ordering web page.

 - Now just select the "Add To Cart" button for the products you would like to order

 - Your selected item will be displayed.
 You can select other items as well.